CakeCoded/CkEditor/README.md

 ```php
 @param array $ckEditorOptions
 ```
-This will pass any options from [http://docs.ckeditor.com/#!/guide/dev_configuration](http://docs.ckeditor.com/#!/guide/dev_configuration) to CK Editor
+This will pass any options from [http://docs.ckeditor.com/#!/guide/dev_configuration](http://docs.ckeditor.com/#!/guide/dev_configuration) to CKEditor

 ```php
 @param string $ckEditorUrl
 ```
-This gives an option to overwrite the CK Editor URL.
+This gives an option to overwrite the CKEditor URL.
 You can use a local URL then if required.

 ## Examples